-For fans of J.K.'s Harry Potter mystery, divining what these foreshadowings are could very well lend an important insight into what be happening in Harry's future.
+For fans of J.K.’s Harry Potter mystery, divining what these foreshadowings are could very well lend an important insight into what will be happening in Harry’s future.

 It’s not easy taking notes in a dark theatre, but now that we have Prisoner of Azkaban on DVD, it’s easier to delve deeper into the movie to try and find out exactly which parts of the movie that J.K. was referring to.